hzeller/timg/README.md

   For Animations, Scrolling, or Video
   These options influence how long/often and what is shown.
         --loops=<num> : Number of runs through a full cycle.
 Use -1 to mean 'forever'.
-                        If not set, videos behave like --loop=1, animated images like --loop=-1 --frames=<num>: Only render first num frames.
-        -t<seconds>   : Stop after this time, no matter what --loops or --frames say.
+                        If not set, videos loop once, animated images forever unless there is more than one file to show (then: just once) --frames=<num>: Only show first num frames (if looping, loop only these) -t<seconds>   : Stop after this time, no matter what --loops or --frames say.
 ```